-Se rvices that our plan pays for What you must pay Nursing facility care (continued) Hearing exams Chiropractic care Podiatry services You usually get your care from network facilities.
+Ser vices that our plan pays for What you must pay Nursing facility care (continued) hearing exams chiropractic care podiatry services You usually get your care from network facilities.
 However, you may be able to get your care from a facility not in our network.
-You can get care from the following places if they accept our plan's amounts for payment: A nursing home or continuing care retirement community where you were living right before you went to the hospital (as long as it provides nursing facility care).
-A nursing facility where your spouse or domestic partner is living at the time you leave the hospital.
+You can get care from the following places if they accept our plan's amounts for payment: a nursing facility or continuing care retirement community where you were living right before you went to the hospital (as long as it provides nursing facility care). a nursing facility where your spouse or domestic partner is living at the time you leave the hospital.
 You should talk to your provider and get a referral.
 Obesity screening and therapy to keep weight down \$0 If you have a body mass index of 30 or more, we pay for counseling to help you lose weight.
 You must get the counseling in a primary care setting.
 That way, it can be managed with your full prevention plan.
 Talk to your primary care provider to find out more.
-Opioid treatment program (OTP) services ^ You pay \$0 copay Our plan pays for the following services to treat opioid use disorder (OUD): or 20% coinsurance for each Medicare covered visit.
-Intake activities covered visit.
-Periodic assessments Medications approved by the Food and Drug Administration (FDA) and, if applicable, managing and giving you these medications Substance use counseling Individual and group therapy Testing for drugs or chemicals in your body (toxicology testing)
+Opioid treatment program (OTP) services \$0 Our plan pays for the following services to treat opioid use disorder (OUD): intake activities periodic assessments medications approved by the FDA and, if applicable, managing and giving you these medications substance use counseling individual and group therapy testing for drugs or chemicals in your body (toxicology testing)

-Sei vices that our plan pays for What you must pay Outpatient diagnostic tests and therapeutic services and supplies ^ You pay \$0 copay or 20% coinsurance We pay for the following services and other medically necessary services not listed here: for each Medicare covered visit. • X-rays Radiation (radium and isotope) therapy, including technician materials and supplies Surgical supplies, such as dressings Splints, casts, and other devices used for fractures and dislocations • Lab tests Blood, including storage and administration Other outpatient diagnostic tests Prior authorization and referral are required, except for diagnostic procedures and services related to COVID-19.
+Services that our plan pays for What you must pay Outpatient diagnostic tests and therapeutic services and supplies \$0 We pay for the following services and other medically necessary services not listed here: • X-rays radiation (radium and isotope) therapy, including technician materials and supplies surgical supplies, such as dressings splints, casts, and other devices used for fractures and dislocations • lab tests blood, including storage and administration other outpatient diagnostic tests Prior authorization and referral are required, except for diagnostic procedures and services related to COVID-19.

-Se rvices that our plan pays for What you must pay Outpatient hospital services ^ You pay \$0 copay We pay for medically necessary services you get in the outpatient department of a hospital for diagnosis or treatment of an illness or injury, such as: or 20% coinsurance for each Medicare covered visit.
-Services in an emergency department or outpatient clinic, such as outpatient surgery or observation services Observation services help your doctor know if you need to be admitted to the hospital as "inpatient."
+Services that our plan pays for What you must pay Outpatient hospital services \$0 We pay for medically necessary services you get in the outpatient department of a hospital for diagnosis or treatment of an illness or injury, such as: Services in an emergency department or outpatient clinic, such as outpatient surgery or observation services Observation services help your doctor know if you need to be admitted to the hospital as "inpatient."
 Sometimes you can be in the hospital overnight and still be "outpatient."
-You can get more information about being inpatient or outpatient in this fact sheet: www.medicare.gov/media/11101 Labs and diagnostic tests billed by the hospital Mental health care, including care in a partial- hospitalization program, if a doctor certifies that inpatient treatment would be needed without it X-rays and other radiology services billed by the hospital Medical supplies, such as splints and casts Preventive screenings and services listed throughout the Benefits Chart Some drugs that you can't give yourself You should talk to your provider and get a referral.
+You can get more information about being inpatient or outpatient in this fact sheet: www.medicare.gov/sites/default/files/2021- 10/11435-Inpatient-or-Outpatient.pdf.
+Labs and diagnostic tests billed by the hospital Mental health care, including care in a partial- hospitalization program, if a doctor certifies that inpatient treatment would be needed without it X-rays and other radiology services billed by the hospital Medical supplies, such as splints and casts Preventive screenings and services listed throughout the Benefits Chart Some drugs that you can't give yourself